fmmendonca/SMS-Coastal/README.md

 - `envmake.yml`: YAML file containing all the modules needed to run SMS-Coastal in an anaconda/miniconda environment.

+This repository does not include MOHID executables and libraries, which are required to run SMS-Coastal.
+They can be obtained in MOHID official channels.

 ## How to use SMS-Coastal

 SMS-Coastal needs Python (version >= 3.10) and the modules listed in the `envmake.yml` file.
 A working environment for the program can be easily created with `conda`.
 To install Anaconda or Miniconda visit [Installing conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) from Conda website.